GU-CLASP/GU-CLASP.github.io/_events/seminars/2025-11-26-GRIPES-CLASP-seminar-by-Julia-Mendselsohn/ index.md

 ---
-presented_by: "Julia Mendselsohn from the University of Maryland"
+presented_by: "Julia Mendelsohn from the University of Maryland"
 title: "NLP Talk Title: Detecting Implicitly Harmful Language in Political Discourse"
 type-title: GRIPES-CLASP seminar
 date: 2025-11-26